This post may contain affiliate links. Please read our disclosure policy.

 There are a few different ways you can cook a lobster tail but my favorite way is to bake lobster tail in the oven.
 Baking lobster with a pat of butter on top yields, tender, sweet, moist lobster meat that’s buttery and perfect.

-I prefer baking lobster over broiled lobster tail because the lobster meat cooks evenly throughout instead of the top of the lobster drying out before the rest of the lobster is cooked through.
+I prefer baking lobster over broiled lobster tail because the lobster meat cooks evenly throughout instead of the top of the meat drying out before the rest of the meat is cooked through.

 How To Cut Lobster Tail Before Cooking